 We know when we do not have a sense of urgency.
-We find ourselves bored by conversations about our changes; we silently or verbally state that the conversation should just move on, and be dismissive of the criticism, with an attitude of “It’s been discussed enough, let’s move on.”
+We find ourselves bored by conversations about our changes; we silently or verbally state that the discussion should move on, and be dismissive of the criticism, with an attitude of “It’s been discussed enough, let’s move on.”

 We often see this lack of urgency for change in children when they: